A 26-item surviving infidelity checklist for each spouse.

 3. Ask the questions that are important to you.

 Additionally, the time frame for surviving infidelity is different for each of us.
-Some may take a few months, others a few years, and yet some may never get over it.
+Some may take a several months, others a few years, and yet some may never get over it.
 The point is that in order for a marriage to have a chance at surviving infidelity, both spouses must leave their inhibitions and hang-ups at the door and work hard to make it happen.

-Feel free to add to this list for surviving infidelity in the comment section below.[wlsp_signup]
+Feel free to add to this list for surviving infidelity in the comment section below.